BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_3_Setting_Up_Your_Wallet.md

 ## Optional: Dump Your Wallet

 It might seem dangerous having all of your irreplaceable private keys in a single file.
-That's what `bitcoin-cli backupwallet` is for.
+That's what `bitcoin-cli dumpwallet` is for.
 It lets you make a copy of your wallet.dat:
 ```
-$ bitcoin-cli backupwallet ~/backup.dat
+$ bitcoin-cli dumpwallet ~/mywallet.txt
 ```
+The `mywallet.txt` file in your home directory will have a long list of private keys, addresses, and other information.
+Mind you, you'd never want to put this data out in a plain text file on a Bitcoin setup with real funds!

 You can then recover it with `bitcoin-cli importwallet`.
 ```
-$ bitcoin-cli importwallet backup.dat
+$ bitcoin-cli importwallet ~/mywallet.txt
 ```
 But note this requires an unpruned node!
 ```
-$ bitcoin-cli importwallet ~/backup.dat
+$ bitcoin-cli importwallet ~/mywallet.txt
 error code: -4
 error message:
 Importing wallets is disabled when blocks are pruned